 Stoves of the type we’re interested in come from the backpacking and hiking departments of outdoor stores, as they tend to be the lightest and most compact.
 They can be further subdivided into top-mounted burners, such as MSR’s classic Pocket Rocket*; remote burners (aka: ‘spider’ stoves) with short hoses to connect to an external canister, such as Alpkit’s Koro; and all-in-one integrated stove systems such as the Jetboil series.

 There are two main types of canister.
 The most common type worldwide is the Universal Threaded Canister (UTC) type (using an EN417 standard 7/16-inch Lindal B188 screw valve, in case you were wondering).
 You screw the burner or hose onto the top of the canister and it automatically seals when you disconnect it.
-You’ll find these widespread in the USA and Europe in particular.
+You’ll find these widespread in the USA and Europe, and in specialist outdoor stores worldwide.

-Another common type of canister you’ll often see in Western Europe is the blue, unthreaded, valve-sealed CV system by long-running camping stove brand Campingaz, to which the burner clips on, rather than being screwed on.
+Another common type of canister you’ll often see in Western Europe is the blue, unthreaded, valve-sealed CV system by long-running camping stove brand Campingaz, onto which the burner clips, rather than screws.
 (These are not to be confused with the old-fashioned pierceable cartridges that are still made for older stoves).